 Cardiopulmonary Rehabilitation at Richmond University Medical Center

-Richmond University Medical Center’s Cardiopulmonary Rehabilitation Center is now open.
-Staffed with medical experts operating exclusively with your unique needs in mind, this outpatient medical facility is designed to provide cardiac and pulmonary rehabilitation services to patients seeking to address heart troubles or recover from heart-related surgical procedures.
+Richmond University Medical Center’s Cardiopulmonary Rehabilitation Center is staffed with medical experts operating exclusively with your unique needs in mind, this outpatient medical facility is designed to provide cardiac and pulmonary rehabilitation services to patients seeking to address heart troubles or recover from heart-related surgical procedures.

 The facility’s all-in-one design allows patients an opportunity not only to improve their cardiopulmonary health, but to maintain good health over time with help from the center’s seasoned team of medical experts.
 Cardiac rehabilitation can revolutionize your everyday life, helping you improve your diet, lose weight, enhance your everyday functionality and return to work and family life with as little interruption as possible.

 Patients of any age who have been affected by heart conditions can benefit from a strategically designed cardiac rehabilitation program.
 Our Cardiopulmonary Rehabilitation Center may be right for you if you have experienced:

 - Acute myocardial infarction within the preceding 12 months

 - Current stable angina pectoris pacemaker/implantable cardioverter defibrillator (ICD) surgery

 - Heart failure – stable on optimal medical therapy for at least 6 weeks